-Industrial Production In the Euro Area decreased 1.40 percent in December of 2025 over the previous month.
+Industrial Production In the Euro Area decreased 1.50 percent in January of 2026 over the previous month.
 Industrial Production Mom in Euro Area is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Euro Area Industrial Production MoM is projected to trend around 0.30 percent in 2027, according to our econometric models.
+In the long-term, the Euro Area Industrial Production MoM is projected to trend around 0.30 percent in 2027 and 0.20 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast